shiltemann/galaxy-metagenomics/README.md

 and run the ``` startup ``` script by your own, to start PostgreSQL, Apache and Galaxy.

 Docker images are "read-only", all your changes inside one session will be lost after restart.
-This mode is usefull to present Galaxy to your collegues or to run workshops with it.
-To install Tool Shed respositories or to save your data you need to export the calculated data to the host computer.
+This mode is useful to present Galaxy to your colleagues or to run workshops with it.
+To install Tool Shed repositories or to save your data you need to export the calculated data to the host computer.

 Fortunately, this is as easy as:

 ``docker run -d -p 8080:80 -v /home/user/galaxy_storage/:/export/ bgruening/galaxy-metagenomics``

 With the additional ``-v /home/user/galaxy_storage/:/export/`` parameter, docker will mount the folder ``/home/user/galaxy_storage`` into the Container under ``/export/``.
-A ``startup.sh`` script, that is usually starting Apache, PostgreSQL and Galaxy, will recognise the export directory with one of the following outcomes:
+A ``startup.sh`` script, that is usually starting Apache, PostgreSQL and Galaxy, will recognize the export directory with one of the following outcomes:

   - In case of an empty ``/export/`` directory, it will move the [PostgreSQL](http://www.postgresql.org/) database, the Galaxy database directory, Shed Tools and Tool Dependencies and various config scripts to /export/ and symlink back to the original location.
   - In case of a non-empty ``/export/``, for example if you continue a previouse session within the same folder, nothing will be moved, but the symlinks will be created.